pkwill01/lo-cate/README.md

 ### PCB TODO
  - [] Change the Programming header for the STM32 from the 1.27mm pins
- - [] Fix the oscillator circuit to fit into the STM32 design guidlines C19 & C18 should be calculated via C_L = 2*(C_Load - C_Stray) also R14 will need adjusting also
+ - [] Fix the oscillator circuit to fit into the STM32 design guidlines C19 & C18 should be calculated via C_L = 2*(C_Load - C_Stray) also R14 can be removed from circuit
+ - [] Fix the LED footprints

 ## Firmware